 From the pulpit, he rails against “the left” and the devil.
 He says we have a “cowardly pastor problem” in America because they don’t speak up.
 One person supporting him says every pastor in America needs to preach politics and “stand up for God”.

-One couple who interviewed in the piece explained that they left their previous church to join Locke’s church because “Where they were going politically wasn’t lining up with us”.
+One couple interviewed in the piece explained that they left their previous church to join Locke’s church because “where they were going politically wasn’t lining up with us”.
 The woman adds, “They are not speaking against abortion and all this trafficking, and our pastor does, because it’s the truth”.

 This is the backdrop for my comments today.
-I am not really going to try to summarize “what the Bible says” here, but I will make a few key points about that sacred text that should guide us.
+I am not really going to try to say all of “what the Bible says” here, but I will make a few key points about that sacred text that should guide us.

 Yes, but someone might say, “The state wasn’t mandating it!”
 That is the modern, conservative response.
 People should be free to be generous on their own.
 The state should not be mandating what we must do with our own property and money.
 Let every person give of his or her own free will.

 As a conservative-leaning person, politically, I appreciate this response.
 There is room for legitimate disagreement on how we should take care of those in need.
-Jesus tells us to love our neighbors, but he doesn’t prescribe exactly how to do it.
+Jesus tells us to love our neighbors, but he doesn’t prescribe exactly how we must do it.

-I note that Jesus told us to give to Caesar what is Caesar’s (speaking about taxes in context).
+Jesus told us, however, to give to Caesar what is Caesar’s (speaking about taxes in context).
 He didn’t tell us to resist paying taxes to Caesar.

-Jesus didn’t lead an uprising against the Roman state, which is one reason he was abandoned by the common people who were hoping for a political coup.
+Jesus didn’t lead an uprising against the Roman state, which is one reason he was abandoned by the many people.
+They were hoping for a political coup.
 Jesus lead a movement of a different kind – a movement to introduce people to the kingdom of God.
 (More on that in a moment.

 Jesus said that we should give God what is God’s.
 In saying this, Jesus was making the point that we can give God what is God’s, though we also give to Caesar what is Caesar’s.
-How we do that may require the leading and guidance of the Holy Spirit, especially when giving to Caesar conflicts with giving to God.
+How we do that may require the leading and guidance of the Holy Spirit, especially when giving to Caesar seems to conflict with giving to God.

 I am not going to try to address that here, but I note that there was more conflict with Caesar in the first century Judea than we have with our governing authorities in the United States.
 Caesar killed people on crosses for opposing him.
 Both Jesus and Paul said, nevertheless, that we should be “subject to governing authorities” (Romans 13:1), and both of them died on Roman crosses.

 The point I want to get to is that Jesus focused on the kingdom of God, not on the kingdoms of this world.
-Jesus was more concerned about advancing the kingdom of God than taking over or advancing a kingdom of this world.
-This is what Jesus said:
+Jesus was more concerned about advancing the kingdom of God than taking over or advancing a kingdom in this world.
+Jesus plainly said: